Nubank: History

-In 2022, Nubank leads among the best banks of Brazil, by Forbes.
-The ranking, compiled by Forbes USA, evaluates issues such as customer satisfaction, reliability, digitalization, customer service, and financial advice.
+In 2022, Forbes ranked Nubank #1 out of the fifteen best Brazilian banks.

+In October 2023, it was announced that the bank would use generative artificial intelligence to offer credit to customers.
+It was announced that the AI would function as a virtual assistant that would also give tips on how to use a credit card.
+It was developed using OpenAI's GPT-4 and other bank intelligence systems.

+Also in October 2023, the bank announced that it had requested, through its subsidiary Nu México, a license to operate as a bank in Mexico, with the aim of increasing its portfolio in the country.
+It also began the gradual offer of payroll loans for INSS retirees and pensioners.

+In May 2024, Nubank announced their own travel eSIM in partnership with Gigs.

+In March 2025, Nubank partnered with OpenAI to accelerate productivity with custom enterprise search, giving employees quick access to FAQs, brand guidelines, and internal policies.
+They were also reported to improve customer service experience by using GPT-4o to help agents answer customer queries.

 Description

 Among the company's products are NuConta (a digital account), an international credit card, both without fees, personal loans, life insurance and investments.
 The company's differentiating factor is to offer a credit card which is controlled completely through the means of a mobile app.
 The app allows its users to track transactions in real time, block their respective credit card, apply for a limit raise and contact customer support.

 Some of Nubank's investors are Sequoia Capital, Founders Fund, Kaszek Ventures, Tiger Global Management, Goldman Sachs, Berkshire Hathaway, QED Investors and DST Global.